-Coconut oil is one of the best natural treatments for burns, and is often the first choice for people in coconut-cultivating nations for the treatment of these painful skin conditions.
-Coconut oil has crucial properties that make it effective for not only treating burns, but also preventing secondary infections, moisturizing the skin, speeding up the healing process, and minimizing permanent scarring or marks from burns.
+Coconut oil might be one of the best natural treatments for burns, and may often be the first choice for people in coconut-cultivating nations for the treatment of these painful skin conditions.
+Coconut oil may have crucial properties that make it effective for not only treating burns, but also preventing secondary infections, moisturizing the skin, speeding up the healing process, and minimizing permanent scarring or marks from burns.

 Burns are typically classified as first-, second- or third-degree burns, moving from least to most severe.
 First-degree burns usually only affect the outer layer of skin, such as a sunburn, whereas second-degree burns may extend a few layers deeper, resulting in more pain and possibly affecting blood vessels and nerves.
 Third-degree burns require specialized care, and may include hospitalization.

 Coconut oil might be recommended as a treatment for first-degree burns and some second-degree burns, which may include sunburns, water burns, rope burns, minor chemical burns, acid burns, and radiation burns.